 What are the special requirements for the weaving process of 200D Nylon jacquard fabric?

-The weaving process for 200D Nylon Jacquard Fabric, like other jacquard fabrics, involves some special requirements due to the complexity of creating intricate patterns and designs.
+200D Nylon Jacquard Fabric, like other jacquard fabrics, involves some special requirements due to the complexity of creating intricate patterns and designs.
 Here are the key requirements and considerations for the weaving process:

 Jacquard Loom: Jacquard weaving requires the use of specialized looms known as Jacquard looms.
 These looms are equipped with a system of hooks or heddles that control the individual warp threads, allowing for the selective raising and lowering of threads to create patterns.
 The loom should be well-maintained and calibrated for precision.